openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

   post as a whole.

-The dialogue created by a post, its responses, and the comments on those responses is called a *thread*.
+The dialogue created by a post, its responses, and the comments on those responses is sometimes called a thread.

 All course staff members and enrolled students can add posts, responses, and comments, and view all of the posts, responses, and comments made by other course participants.
+Members of the course community, both staff and students, can be given permission to moderate or administer course discussions through a set of discussion administration roles.
 Discussion threads are saved as part of the course history.

 .. note::
   The :ref:`Discussions for Students and Staff` chapter describes features that